censorship-no/ceno-browser-archive/README.md

   -t registry.gitlab.com/censorship-no/ceno-browser:bootstrap .
 ```

-Since that build takes significant time and bandwidth, you may want to try
-downloading a pre-built image (still a few gigabytes) instead:
+Since that build takes significant time and bandwidth, you may want to try downloading a pre-built image (still a few gigabytes) instead:

 ```sh
 sudo docker pull registry.gitlab.com/censorship-no/ceno-browser:bootstrap
 ```

-Whenever you build or get a new bootstrap image, you need to create a derived
-image to run the build as a normal user:
+Whenever you build or get a new bootstrap image, you need to create a derived image to run the build as a normal container user with numeric identifiers matching those of your local user (instead of `root`; see below for more information):

 ```sh
 sudo DOCKER_BUILDKIT=1 docker build \